fieldtrip/website/tutorial/salzburg.md

 We first create the leadfield using [**reference: ft_prepare_leadfield](/**reference/ ft_prepare_leadfield) using the individual head model from the previous step, the sensor array and the sourcemodel.

 	cfg                 = [];
-	cfg.channel         = dataica.label;% ensure that rejected sensors are not present cfg.grad            = dataica.grad;
+	cfg.channel         = dataica.label; % ensure that rejected sensors are not present
+	cfg.grad            = dataica.grad;
-	cfg.vol             = hdm;
+	cfg.headmodel       = hdm;
 	cfg.lcmv.reducerank = 2; % default for MEG is 2, for EEG is 3
 	cfg.grid = sourcemodel;
 	[grid] = ft_prepare_leadfield(cfg);